 In addition to the incredible breadth and depth of knowledge shared through the educational sessions, those who attend the conference know that the opportunities to network are “priceless.”
 When and where else can you interact and connect with so many of your colleagues from around the country, even the world.
 And there were numerous opportunities to connect, including impromptu conversations started in or following an education session; at the Student Pep Rally, where students had a chance to mingle with other future park and recreation professionals; during the Opening Reception, which was held at Bankers Life Fieldhouse, home of the Indiana Pacers; a round of golf at the Eagle Creek Golf Club or the adventure outing at Eagle Creek Park Treetop Adventure; and at the Best of the Best Awards Ceremony, celebrating those who either won an award, received a scholarship, or agencies that either gained or maintained their accreditation.

 Planning is underway for next year’s conference in Baltimore, Maryland.
-To submit a session proposal, click here.
-To see the exhibit hall options, click here.
+Learn how to submit a session proposal.
+Browse the exhibit hall options.
 Registration for the 2019 NRPA Annual Conference will open on May 13, 2019.
 Start sharing the benefits with your supervisor now and mark your calendar for September 24–26, 2019.
 We look forward to seeing you there!

 A Welcoming Play Space for All

 More than 30 kindergarten-through-third-grade students from Nashville’s Explore!
 Community School, and their chaperones, joined the crowd in the NRPA Exhibit Hall on Wednesday, September 26.
 They’d been told that here, they’d find the most current universal equipment and experience imaginative playgrounds — just what they needed to help them determine what equipment would best fit into their playground design.